Dairy Women’s Network was established in 1998 as a charitable trust (CC35685) connecting women with vibrant dairy communities across New Zealand.

 Meet our Trust Board

-Our voluntary board of directors provides advice and strategy.
+Our voluntary board of trustees provides advice and strategy.
 Each person is selected on the basis of their skills and expertise, and their interest and empathy for the dairy industry, in particular the role of women.

 Chair: Cathy BrownCathy lives on an avocado orchard in Tauranga, along with husband Peter and their two children, they have a dairy farm in Galatea and a kiwifruit orchard in Te Puke.

 Cathy is a life long learner whose curiosity has taken her outside the farm gate.
 She worked as a CRV field consultant for 20 years helping farmers with their herd improvement requirements.

 Cathy’s willingness to learn has seen her step into different areas in the Rural sector.

 She has previously been a member of the National Advisory Board for Rural Broadband Initiative.
 Currently she is a member of the Rural Health Alliance Council.
 She is involved in her local community with the BOP Regional Council Fresh Water Futures Community Group.
 Cathy has also taken on a governance role for Tauranga Budget Advisory Service.